abcnews/jquery-avoidOrphans/README.md

 ### Build

 Run `grunt build` to build the project.
-This will create new versions of the js files in the dist folder.
+This will create new versions of the js files in the dist folder and update the published demo page.

 ## Contributing